taxamo/taxamo-python/flask-stripe-example/README.md

 ```

 First, if the billing country is not set, we guess it from IP address using `taxamo_api.locateGivenIP`.
 Next we calculate
-tax, forcing customer's billing country for a VAT rate.
+tax, forcing customer's billing country for a VAT rate as we don't know the credit card number BIN/country of issue.

 We can also present the customer with tax rate, detected country and ability to update billing country to something else
 in `templates/index.html`: